 This card rewards cardholders that spend $10,000 on purchases within a calendar year with Gold Elite status in the IHG Rewards Club.
 When you hit the $10,000 yearly spending threshold, you are eligible for Gold Elite status until Dec.
 31 of the following year.
 Gold Elite status includes a number of valuable benefits for IHG guests including extended check-out, priority check-in and a $30 in-room spa credit when you stay at participating Kimpton hotels.
 Normally qualifying for Gold Elite status requires staying 10 nights per year at IHG hotels or earning 10,000 Elite qualifying points per year.

-How Does the IHG® Rewards Club Traveler Credit Card Compare to Other Credit Cards?
+How Does the IHG® Rewards Traveler Credit Card Compare to Other Credit Cards?

-IHG® Rewards Club Traveler Credit Card vs IHG® Rewards Club Premier Credit Card
+IHG® Rewards Traveler Credit Card vs IHG® Rewards Premier Credit Card

-- Earn 80,000 bonus points after you spend $2,000 on purchases in the first 3 months of account opening.
+- Earn 175,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening

-IHG® Rewards Club Traveler Credit Card vs Chase Sapphire Preferred® Card
+IHG® Rewards Traveler Credit Card vs Chase Sapphire Preferred® Card

-While it does have a higher annual fee than the IHG® Rewards Club Traveler Credit Card—$95 (waived for the first year) compared to $29—the increased rewards earned on restaurant and travel will make up for this if you can make over $5,410 in non-IHG purchases per year within these categories.
-If you can meet this spending threshold, the Chase Sapphire Preferred® Card will be worth the larger annual fee—if not, you are better off with the IHG® Rewards Club Traveler Credit Card.
+While it does have a higher annual fee than the IHG® Rewards Traveler Credit Card—$95—the increased rewards earned on restaurant and travel will make up for this if you can make over $5,410 in non-IHG purchases per year within these categories.
+If you can meet this spending threshold, the Chase Sapphire Preferred® Card will be worth the larger annual fee—if not, you are better off with the IHG® Rewards Traveler Credit Card.

 - Points are transferable to many leading airline and hotel loyalty programs.